WorldHealthOrganization/tbsequencing-backend/README.md

 |PROJECT_NAME| As defined in the infrastructure repository|

-The backend will be accessible by adding the suffix "/admin/" to your chosen domain address.

 Authentication is handled by OIDC connected to an Entra ID tenant.

 # Authentication configuration

-The system has been integrated to work with Entra ID (formerly Azure AD) authentication, using azure/msal-react on the frontend and django_auth_adfs on the backend.
+The system has been integrated to work with Entra ID (formerly Azure AD) authentication.
+The backend uses [django_auth_adfs](https://django-auth-adfs.readthedocs.io/en/latest/) for authentication.

-msal-react uses ID tokens whereas django_auth_adfs uses Access tokens.
+django_auth_adfs uses Access tokens.
 Reference:  https://oauth.net/id-tokens-vs-access-tokens/

 To configure the application on Entra ID, we will need to register two apps, one for the frontend and one for the backend.